-Germán Quiroga on Martinsville Speedway:
+Germán Quiroga talks about Martinsville Speedway:

 You are no stranger to short track racing.
 Does that give you confidence heading into Martinsville Speedway?

 "I feel a lot more confident heading into Martinsville.
 With each race I gain more confidence.
 I have been able to spend time with Dan (Stillman, crew chief) and my team over the last month as they've been working hard putting trucks together.
 I feel more at home now.
 Red Horse Racing has really opened their doors to me and provided me with great people around me.
 Now it's my turn, to return the hard work and prove it on the race track.
 I am going to really try to focus in finishing the races.
 That's my first goal.
 But for sure, I am looking for my best result in the series.